 Tone of voice for…

-When punters haul up to a bar, what do they see?
+When punters haul up to a bar, they see a fridge full of skulls and cosmonauts

 I developed Beavertown’s tone of voice.
 After some frenzied workshops, I eventually defined four techniques: two to keep them down to earth; and two to kick their writing into hyperdrive.